 How long should you keep the coolant heater plugged in?
-The answer depends on the weather, the kind of oil you have, and some other things.
+The answer depends on the outside temperature, the kind of oil you have, and some other things.
 Instead of trying to list everything here, we ask that you contact your Pontiac dealer in the area where you'll be parking your vehicle.
 The dealer can give you the best advice for that particular area.

-Shifting the Automatic Transaxle
+Automatic Transaxle Operation